msrethab/03-MortgageCalculator/README.md

 -Moved display of answer text to javaScript using jQuery instead of html

 -Appended footer to center bottom of page with fixed position

+Version 1.0.2

+-Changed toFixed function to Math.round for better money calculation

+-Peer reviewed by Rick Nogueras and Adam Peltier